 Member, Board of Directors

 Kristen is a former consultant to nonprofit organizations, foundations, and corporate partners working at the intersection of philanthropy and technology, and the former Managing Director of Jumo.com, the social network for the social sector from Facebook Co-Founder Chris Hughes.
-Kristen helped to launch Jumo in 2010, where she led the organization’s programming, fundraising, communications and operations; in 2011, she managed the organization’s merger with GOOD Worldwide, LLC.
-Prior to founding Jumo, Kristen was as a consultant to nonprofit organizations and institutions in the areas of strategic planning, management, and communications.
-In addition to CODE2040, Kristen sits on the Board of Refugees United and Doc2Dock, and is an Advisor at Crisis Text Line, NonprofitShare, and Techbridge.
+She sits on the Board of Refugees United, Doc2Dock, and CODE2040, and is an Advisor at Grand Central Tech, GlobalGiving, and Crisis Text Line.